hoyle1974/fyneMemoryLeakExample/README.md

 # Fyne Memory Leak Example

-This is a minimum working example of a memory leak in Fine
+This is a minimum working example of a memory leak in Fyne